Pistorius: from Olympic glory to jail for murder

 December 8: Pistorius is released on bail pending sentencing, and remains under house arrest.

 March 2: Pistorius, now 29, loses his final bid to appeal his murder conviction.

-July 6: He is sentenced to six years in jail for murder.
+July 6: He is sentenced to six years in jail for murder, but prosecutors later appeal.